groupdocs-merger/GroupDocs.Merger-Products/content/merger/python-net/extract/epub.en.md

 ---
 ############################# Static ############################
 layout: "format"
-date:  2025-02-12T16:15:43
+date:  2025-02-12T16:15:44
 draft: false
 lang: en
-format: Xlsx
+format: Epub
 product: "Merger"
 product_tag: "merger"
 platform: "Python via .NET"
 platform_tag: "python-net"

 ############################# Head ############################
-head_title: "Merge XLSX files in Python via .NET"
+head_title: "Extract EPUB pages in Python via .NET"
-head_description: "Seamlessly integrate XLSX file merging into your Python projects using GroupDocs.Merger for Python via .NET."
+head_description: "Quickly extract specific pages from a EPUB file using GroupDocs.Merger for Python via .NET and save them as a separate document."

 ############################# Header ############################
-title: "Merge XLSX files"
+title: "Extract EPUB pages"
-description: "GroupDocs.Merger for Python via .NET enables you to merge XLSX documents effortlessly within your Python applications, providing seamless integration and high performance."
+description: "Enhance your Python applications with GroupDocs.Merger for Python via .NET, providing seamless page extraction for EPUB documents."
 subtitle: "GroupDocs.Merger for Python via .NET"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download for Free"
+    - title: "Download for free"
       link: "https://releases.groupdocs.com/merger/python-net/"

 ############################# About ############################
 about:
     enable: true
-    title: "Overview of GroupDocs.Merger"
+    title: "About GroupDocs.Merger"
     link: "/merger/python-net/"
     link_title: "Learn more"
     picture: "about_merger.svg" # 480 X 400
     content: |
-       [GroupDocs.Merger for Python via .NET](/merger/python-net/) is a feature-rich document processing solution supporting over 50 file formats, including PDF, Word, Excel, PowerPoint, images, and archives.
-With its robust set of tools, you can merge, split, extract, swap, and remove pages efficiently.
+       [GroupDocs.Merger for Python via .NET](/merger/python-net/) is a versatile document processing library that supports over 50 file formats, including PDF, Word, Excel, PowerPoint, and images.
+It enables you to merge, split, extract, rearrange, and delete pages effortlessly.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to merge XLSX documents"
+    title: "How to extract EPUB pages"
     content: |
-      With [GroupDocs.Merger](/merger/python-net/), merging XLSX documents is simple.
-Enhance your Python via .NET applications with efficient document combination capabilities.
+      [GroupDocs.Merger](/merger/python-net/) makes it easy to extract pages from EPUB documents.
+Integrate seamless document processing into your Python via .NET applications.

-      1. Provide the file path for the first XLSX document.
+      1. Specify the file path of the source EPUB document.
-      2. Select the second document to be merged.
+      2. Select the pages you want to extract.
-      3. Set optional parameters for customization.
+      3. Run the extraction process.
-      4. Execute the merge process and save the output document.
+      4. Save the extracted pages as a new document.

     code:
       platform: "nodejs-java"